Lo! Death has reared himself a throne

 TJ's name was highlighted with his usual star, pride of place.

-"I'm just curious," TJ said, his round hazel eyes watching her across the computer bank.
+"I'm just curious," he said, his round hazel eyes watching her across the computer bank.
+"I'm not getting at you."

 Maisie put the clipboard away.